 Now that we've covered the basics, let's look at some child car seat safety tips:

 The safety of your children should always come first; this means that every decision you make with regard to transporting them carries a lot of weight.
 From how safe the car you drive is to the ratings of the child car seat you choose to strap them into, make sure you pick what will keep them safe.
 This means carefully ensuring the car seat complies with safety standards and regulations, that you install it correctly, and strap your little one in properly.
-Also, make sure you are using the correct seat for their stage of development, and that you comply with the laws in your state.
+Also, make sure you are using the correct types of car seat by age or development and that you comply with the laws in your state.

 If you have two little ones to strap in, you can install two seats in the back of your car.
 We recommend placing the most vulnerable (ie: youngest) in the center position.
 If you cannot fit two seats next to each other using the center seat, it's acceptable to use both rear outboard positions.

-You should never leave your child unattended anywhere, and especially not in a car.
-Barring the fact that this is simply irresponsible parenting and your child will likely be afraid and anxious the entire time, they are at risk of overheating, suffocating, and choking, to name a few.
-While there are some manufacturers that now install rear-seat occupancy warnings, it is almost impossible to imagine any parent needing this and forgetting that they have their child with them.
+You should never leave your child unattended anywhere, especially not in a car.
+Barring the fact that this is simply irresponsible parenting and your child will likely be afraid and anxious the entire time, they are at risk of overheating, suffocating, and choking, to name just a few risks.
+While there are some manufacturers that now install rear-seat occupancy warnings, it is terrifying to imagine any parent needing this.
 Never leave your child unattended in the car, not even for a short period of time.
+Ever.

 If you're traveling in the car, it's safe to let your little one doze off if they are properly strapped in and the car seat is securely installed at the correct angle - this is what the seats are designed for.
 However, children and babies should never be left unattended to sleep in car seats outside of the car - there is the risk of death from suffocation and strangulation as they will not be positioned properly.